 - Periodontitis – The next level of gum disease, periodontitis symptoms include a worsening of the symptoms of gingivitis, loose teeth, minor tooth misalignment, and tooth decay under the gumline.

 - Advanced Periodontitis – The most severe level of gum disease, the symptoms of advanced periodontitis include worsening of periodontitis symptoms, tooth loss, abscesses, and infections of the jawbone.

-It’s best that gum disease be treated as soon as possible.
-In such cases the treatment tends to be less invasive, which is always more ideal.
+It’s best that gum disease is treated as soon as possible.
+In such cases, the treatment tends to be less invasive, which is always more ideal.

 Treating the Infection of the Gums

 One of the most important parts of gum disease treatment is getting the bacterial infection under control.
 In the case of gingivitis, this is usually accomplished through the use of antiseptic rinses and special medicated mouthwash.
 For more serious cases of gum disease, antiseptic rinses may be used in combination with antibiotics.

 The other important part of gum disease treatment is addressing the dental problems that have been caused by gum disease.
 This means restoring the soft tissues and hard tissues that have been affected.

 To replace missing gum tissue, the best option is gum augmentation.
 Gum augmentation uses artificial soft tissue grafts or donor soft tissues to help rebuild the missing gumline.

 For the hard tissues, a variety of treatments may be used.
 Tooth decay that is linked to gum disease can be treated using dental fillings, inlays, onlays, and dental crowns.
 A root canal treatment may need to be performed if the gum disease results in infection of the dental pulp within a tooth.